 The original VXLAN as implemented by Cisco’s Nexus 1000V, VMware’s vCNS release 5.1, Arista EOS, and F5 BIG-IP TMOS release 11.4 has no control plane.
 It relies on transport network IP multicast to flood BUM traffic and uses Ethernet-like MAC address learning to build mapping between virtual network MAC address and transport network IP addresses.

 Unicast VXLAN as implemented in Cisco’s Nexus 1000V release 4.2(1)SV2(2.1) has something that resembles a control plane.
-VSM distributes segment-to-VTEP mappings to VEMs to replace IP multicast with headend unicast replication, but the VEMs still use dynamic MAC learning (more about VSM and VEM).
+VSM distributes segment-to-VTEP mappings to VEMs to replace IP multicast with headend unicast replication, but the VEMs still use dynamic MAC learning.

 VXLAN MAC distribution mode in Nexus 1000V is a proper control plane implementation in which the VSM distributes VM-MAC-to-VTEP-IP information to VEMs.
 Unfortunately it seems to be based on a proprietary protocol, so it won’t work with hardware gateways from Arista or F5.